 If you would like to nominate a product outside of this nomination period, you can contact us at wels@dcceew.gov.au.

-In February and March of this year, stakeholders were invited to nominate products to be considered for potential inclusion in the WELS scheme.
+Between February and March 2024, stakeholders were invited to nominate products to be considered for potential inclusion in the WELS scheme.

 Six product nominations were received.